microsoft/TailwindTraders/Documents/DemoScripts/Managing backend with Azure Kubernetes Service (AKS)/Readme.md

 1. Installing **Tiller on AKS**

     Helm is a tool to deploy resources in a Kubernetes cluster in a clean and simple manner.
-It is composed of two tools, one client-side (the Helm client) that needs to be installed on your machine, and a server component called _Tiller_ that has to be installed on the Kubernetes cluster.
+It is composed of two tools, one client-side (the Helm client) that needs to be installed on your machine, and a server component called _Tiller_ that must be installed on the Kubernetes cluster.

     To install Helm, refer to its [installation page](https://docs.helm.sh/using_helm/#installing-helm).
 Once Helm is installed, _Tiller_ must be deployed on the cluster.
-For deploying _Tiller_ run the `add-tiller.sh` (from Bash) or the `Add-Tiller.ps1` (from Powershell).
+For deploying _Tiller_, navigate to the `/Deploy/` under TailwindTraders-Backend repository and run the `add-tiller.sh` (from Bash) or the `Add-Tiller.ps1` (from PowerShell).

     Once installed, helm commands like `helm ls` should work without any error.

-1. Configuring **services**
+1. Configuring **services** with auto generation of _gvalues file

     Before deploying services using Helm, you need to setup the configuration by editing the file `helm/gvalues.yaml` and put the secrets, connection strings and all the configuration.

+    Generating a valid _gvalues_ file can be a bit harder, so there is a PowerShell script that can do all work by you.
+This script assumes that all resources are deployed in the same resource group, and this resource group contains only the Tailwind Traders resources.
+Also assumes the Azure resources have been created using the tools provided in this repo.

+    To auto-generate your _gvalues_ file just go to `/Deploy` folder and from a PowerShell window, type the following:

+    ```
+      .\Generate-Config.ps1 -resourceGroup <your-resource-group> -sqlPwd <sql-password> -outputFile helm\__values\<name-of-your-file>
+    ```

+    The parameters that `Generate-Config.ps1` accepts are:

+    * `-resourceGroup`: Resource group where all Azure resources are. **Mandatory**
+    * `-sqlPwd`: Password of SQL Servers and PostgreSQL server.
+This parameter is **mandatory** because can't be read using Azure CLI
+    * `-forcePwd`: If `$true`, the scripts updates the SQL Server and PostgreSQL to set their password to the value of `sqlPwd`.
+Defaults to `$false`.
+    * `-outputFile`: Full path of the output file to generate.
+A good idea is to generate a file in `/Deploy/helm/__values/` folder as this folder is ignored by Git.
+If not passed the result file is written on screen.
+    * `-gvaluesTemplate`: Template of the _gvalues_ file to use.
+The parameter defaults to the `/Deploy/helm/gvalues.template` which is the only template provided.

+    The script checks that all needed resources exist in the resource group.
+If some resource is missing or there is an unexpected resource, the script exits.

     >**Note:** If you don't want to edit the `helm/gvalues.yaml` file you can create a copy and name it whatever you want (i. e. `helm/gvalues-prod1.yaml`).
-This allows you to mantain various environments.
+This allows you to maintain various environments.
 Note that **this file contains secrets so do not push into the repo!**, you can put the file in `/Deploy/helm/__values/` folder which is added to `.gitignore` to avoid accidental pushes.

-    Please refer to the comments of the file for its usage.
-Just ignore (but not delete) the `tls` section (it is used if TLS is enabled).

 1. Create **secrets on the AKS**

-    Docker images are stored in a ACR (a private Docker Registry hosted in Azure).
+    Docker images are stored in an ACR (a private Docker Registry hosted in Azure).

     Before deploying anything on AKS, a secret must be installed to allow AKS to connect to the ACR through a Kubernetes' service account.

-    To do so from a Bash terminal run the file `./create-secret.sh` with following parameters:
+    To do so from a Bash terminal run the file `images/create-secret.sh` with following parameters:

     * `-g <group>` Resource group where AKS is
     * `--acr-name <name>` Name of the ACR
     * `--clientid <id>` Client id of the service principal to use
     * `--password <pwd>` Service principal password

+    Please, note that the Service principal must be already exist.
+To create a service principal, you can run the command `az ad sp create-for-rbac`.

-    If using Powershell run the `.\Create-Secret.ps1` with following parameters:
+    If using PowerShell, run the `images/Create-Secret.ps1` with following parameters:

     * `-resourceGroup <group>` Resource group where AKS is
     * `-acrName <name>` Name of the ACR

+    This will create the secret in AKS **using ACR credentials**.
+If ACR login is not enabled, you can create a secret by using a service principal.
+For use an Azure service principal following additional parameters are needed:

     * `-clientId <id>` Client id of the service principal to use
     * `-password <pwd>` Service principal password

-    Please, note that the Service principal must be already exist.
-To create a service principal you can run the command `az ad sp create-for-rbac`.

 1. **Build** & **deploy** images to ACR

     You can **manually use docker-compose** to build and push the images to the ACR.
 If using compose you can set following environment variables:

         * `TAG`: Will contain the generated docker images tag
-    * `REPOSITORY`: Repository to use.
+        * `REGISTRY`: Registry to use.
 This variable should be set to the login server of the ACR

     Once set, you can use `docker-compose build` and `docker-compose push` to build and push the images.

-    Additionaly there is a Powershell script in the `Deploy` folder, named `Build-Push.ps1`.
+    Additionally, there is a PowerShell script in the `Deploy` folder, named `Build-Push.ps1`.
 You can use this script for building and pushing ALL images to ACR.
 Parameters of this script are:

-    * `resourceGroup`: Resource group where ACR is.
+        * resourceGroup: Resource group where ACR is.
 Mandatory.
-    * `acrName`: ACR name (not login server).
+        * acrName: ACR name (not login server).
 Mandatory.
-    * `dockerTag`: Tag to use for generated images (defaults to `latest`)
+        * dockerTag: Tag to use for generated images (defaults to `latest`)
-    * `dockerBuild`: If `$true` (default value) docker images will be built using `docker-compose build`.
+        * dockerBuild: If `$true` (default value) docker images will be built using `docker-compose build`.
-    * `dockerPush`: If `$true` (default value) docker images will be push to ACR using `docker-compose push`.
+        * dockerPush: If `$true` (default value) docker images will be push to ACR using `docker-compose push`.

     This script uses `az` CLI to get ACR information, and then uses `docker-compose` to build and push the images to ACR.

-    To build an push images tagged with v1 to a ACR named my-acr in resource group named my-rg:
+    To build an push images tagged with v1 to an ACR named my-acr in resource group named my-rg:

     ```
      .\Build-Push.ps1 -resourceGroup my-rg -dockerTag v1 -acrName my-acr
     ```

     To just push the images (without building them before):

      ```
        .\Build-Push.ps1 -resourceGroup my-rg -dockerTag v1 -acrName my-acr -dockerBuild $false
      ```

-1. Deploying **services**
+1. Deploying **Services**

-    >**Note**: If you want to add SSL/TLS support on the cluster (needed to use https on the web) plase read following section **before installing the backend**.
+    >**Note**: If you want to add SSL/TLS support on the cluster (needed to use https on the web) please read following section **before installing the backend**.

-    To deploy the services from a Bash terminal run the `./deploy-images-aks.sh` script with the following parameters:
+    To deploy the services from a Bash terminal, run the `images/deploy-images-aks.sh` script with the following parameters:

     * `-n <name>` Name of the deployment.
 Defaults to `my-tt`
     * `--aks-name <name>` Name of the AKS
     * `-g <group>` Name of the resource group
     * `--acr-name <name>` Name of the ACR
     * `--tag <tag>` Docker images tag to use.
 Defaults to `latest`
     * `--charts <charts>` List of comma-separated values with charts to install.
 Defaults to `*` (all)
     * `-f <values-file>`: Values file to use (defaults to `gvalues.yaml`)

-    If using Powershell, have to run `.\Deploy-Images-Aks.ps1` with following parameters:
+    If using PowerShell, you must run `.\Deploy-Images-Aks.ps1` with following parameters:

     * `-name <name>` Name of the deployment.
 Defaults to `my-tt`
     * `-aksName <name>` Name of the AKS
     * `-resourceGroup <group>` Name of the resource group
     * `-acrName <name>` Name of the ACR
     * `-tag <tag>` Docker images tag to use.
 Defaults to `latest`
     * `-charts <charts>` List of comma-separated values with charts to install.
 Defaults to `*` (all)
     * `-valueSFile <values-file>`: Values file to use (defaults to `gvalues.yaml`)
-    * `-tlsEnv prod|staging` If **SSL/TLS support has been installed**, you have to use this parameter to enable https endpoints.
+    * `-tlsEnv prod|staging` If **SSL/TLS support has been installed**, you must use this parameter to enable https endpoints.
 Value must be `staging` or `prod` and must be the same value used when you installed SSL/TLS support.
 If SSL/TLS is not installed, you can omit this parameter.

     This script will install all services using Helm and your custom configuration from file `gvalues.yaml`